Auckland PSITM Institute and Psychotherapy

 Family Therapy Page

 Sometimes understanding the history of the problem in your relationship and the histories that each individual brings to the relationship helps to uncover familial patterns that may be repeating themselves unconsciously.
-Sometimes I will help you to draw a genogram- a family tree of interactional patterns, to help you understand where some basic assumptions and communication styles may come from.
+I may help you to draw a genogram- a family tree of interactional patterns, to help you understand where some basic assumptions and communication styles may come from.
 As you start to see each other more clearly, simpler forms of relating start to take place.
-You may remember what drew you to each other, and what you have to offer each other, as you grow old together.
+You may remember what drew you to each other, and what you have to offer each other.

 10 MYTHS ABOUT "HAPPY COUPLES"